 Full-time students must be enrolled in 12 or more credit hours per semester, usually three to five classes.
 Students enrolled in 15 or more credits are more likely to graduate in four years.

-Pronounced “rack,” this is an indoor fitness facility with pool, weight equipment, cardio equipment, indoor track, and basketball/tennis/volleyball courts.
+Pronounced “rack,” this is an indoor fitness facility with a pool, weight lifting equipment, cardio equipment, an indoor track, and courts for basketball, tennis, volleyball.